leocostaba/commerce_cielo/README.txt

 * Edit the configuration settings at admin/commerce/config/payment-methods/manage/commerce_payment_cielo (Click on the "Edit" operation under Actions)
-* Make sure "Cielo Sandbox - Test enviroment" is switched on.
+* Make sure "Cielo Sandbox - Test environment" is switched on.
 While in there, you can also play around with the other configuration settings.
   Note: The external library (Brazilcards) takes care of assigning the test credentials.